 Filling ideas

-Almost anything that can go into a frittata, a regular quiche, an egg bake, omelet, or even a risotto can be used as a filling for a crustless quiche.
+Almost anything that can go into a frittata, a regular quiche, an egg bake, omelet, or risotto, can be used as a filling for a crustless quiche.

 And that is not limited to vegetables.

-- Roasted vegetables: they usually include roasted or caramelized onions, bell peppers (I like red peppers but any type can be used), eggplant and zucchini.
-Sort of a mediterranean quiche.
+- Roasted vegetables: they usually include roasted or caramelized onions, bell peppers (I like red peppers but any type can be used), eggplant, and zucchini.
+Sort of like a Mediterranean quiche.
 They can be made ahead and kept in the refrigerator for a week.
 Some crumbled feta cheese on top would also be a good addition.

-- Ham, bacon and cheese - you can use cold meats in general paired with almost any cheese you have in your fridge.
+- Ham, bacon, and cheese: you can use cold meats in general paired with almost any cheese in your fridge.
 Similar to the Leftover Ham and Cheese Quiche filling.
 Use the traditional bacon and cheese and you have a crustless quiche lorraine.

-- Broccoli or spinach with parmesan or brie - with or without garlic, this is a fantastic combination and you can use frozen vegetables.
+- Broccoli or spinach with parmesan or brie: with or without garlic, is a fantastic combination and you can use frozen vegetables.
 Make sure you squeeze the water out of the spinach.

-- Only cheese: this is a great idea if you're serving it with meats or a side salad.
-I love to use smoked gouda and/or white cheddar cheese, and some type of soft and melty cheese like mozzarella and a milder one like Swiss cheese.
+- Just cheese: this is an excellent idea if you're serving it with meats or a side salad.
+I love to use smoked gouda and/or white cheddar cheese, some type of soft and melty cheese like mozzarella, and a milder one like Swiss cheese.

 Make-ahead vegetables

-You can roast vegetables and keep in the refrigerator.
-Roasting concentrates the flavors so they are more intense, more vibrant.
-Wash, dry and put in an oiled foil and roast until slightly charred and shrunk (image above).
+Roasting: it concentrates the flavors so they are more intense and vibrant.
+Wash, dry, place in an oiled foil, and roast until slightly charred and shrunk (image below).

-You need to make sure this quiche recipe is correctly baked so that there's no unbaked center that will be too soft to cut.
+Make sure this quiche recipe is correctly baked so that there's no raw egg center that will be too soft to cut and unhealthy to eat.

 What pan to use?

-- Ceramic or glass dish: for me this is the traditional way to make crustless quiche, or pie.
-It's something that is served directly from the pan, like an egg casserole or egg bake.
-Round, square or rectangular, they all work.
-You can adapt the size of the pan to a taller or shorter quiche, depending on the amount of eggs you use.
+- Ceramic or glass dish: this is the traditional way to make crustless quiche or pie.
+It's served directly from the pan, like an egg casserole or egg bake.
+Round, square, or rectangular, they all work.
+Depending on the number of eggs you use, you can adapt the pan size to a taller or shorter quiche.

-- Pie pans or large skillet: it's also very common to use a regular pie dish and it works just fine.
-If using a skillet remember it needs to go into the oven, similar to a frittata recipe.
+- Pie pans or large skillet: using a regular pie dish is common, and it works just fine.
+If using a skillet, remember it needs to go into the oven, similar to a frittata recipe.

-- Individual servings: you can use ramekins for making individual quiche for each person.
-Or use a muffin tin if making this for a picnic or barbecue or potluck.
+- Individual servings: you can use ramekins for making individual quiches for each person.
+Or use muffin tins if making this for a picnic, barbecue, or potluck and make small, muffin-sized mini quiche.

 Serving quiche